Kairotic/liveloom/paper/paper.md

 is of course also well developed.
-In the present work we are interested in analogies with live coding, so interested in 'hands-on' computer control, which is not afforded by machine looms, where the human weaver is replaced by a machine.
-However, hand-operated computer controlled looms *do* exist, and the present work is much inspired by the looms designed by Vibeke Vestby and manufactered by Digital Weaving Norway, including experiments conducted on the TC1 loom in Textiles Zentrum Haslach, Austria [@mclean_fabricating_2018].
+In the present work we are interested in analogies with live coding, so interested in 'hands-on' computer control, which is not afforded by machine looms, where the human weaver is replaced by the machine.
+However, hand-operated computer controlled looms *do* exist, and the present work is much inspired by the TC1 and TC2 looms designed by Vibeke Vestby, including through experiments conducted on the TC1 loom in Textiles Zentrum Haslach, Austria [@mclean_fabricating_2018].

-# Setting aside the Jacquard machine
+## Setting aside the Jacquard machine

 The Jacquard machine is a well known device for individual control of threads in the weaving process, classically through the use of punch